-The P&C conducts a Uniform Shop located in Roy Watts Road opposite the swimming pool.
+The P&C conducts a Uniform Shop located in Roy Watts Road.
 The shop sells new items of uniform as well as second-hand.

 Online orders

 Uniform items can also be ordered online.
 To make an online order, go to www.quickcliq.com.au and follow the instructions provided here: Parent Guide to Quickcliq